1000 Fires: Reception

+Cashbox stated "before the gales of laughter kick in, there’s one thing fans should know.
+The record isn’t half-bad.
+Lords doesn’t attempt to show herself as a serious songwriter or an accomplished musician, instead having fun with her techno stylings.
+Fans of techno dance will find some pleasure in this record, but she still shouldn’t give up acting."

 Despite the good chart position of the lead single, 1000 Fires did not achieve mainstream success.
 Lords later commented: "The problem with that album was that it was ahead of its time.
 Electronica was just starting to happen.
 Moby was just starting to be huge.
 I opened for Thrill Kill Kult and Moby as a DJ back then.
 The masses didn't know who Moby was.
 I think if it had been slightly delayed it would have done better.
 Madonna had it right to wait for Ray of Light.
 She has been a lot better with her timing than me.
 I am proud of that album because I hear it now and it still feels current.
 It doesn't feel dated."